 - Help you determine an appropriate amount for you to invest if you do decide to commit.

 - Increase your level of understanding in an investment.

 The costs of due diligence vary depending on the scale and complexity of the company and the investment.
 There are costs associated with background checks, consultants, advisors, lawyers, and accountants to review the company, plus an investor’s own time.

-This is an area where using a Broker Dealer platform can provide advantages.
-As per FINRA regulations, Hubble Investments carries out a detailed due diligence assessment on all the opportunities that are closed on the Propel(x) investment platform.
+This is an area where using a Broker Dealer can provide advantages.
+As per FINRA regulations, Hubble Investments carries out a detailed due diligence assessment on all investments run through the broker dealer.
 This means Propel(x) members get the benefit of all that research, time, effort, knowledge, and experience without having to pay for it in advance – they only pay if they decide to go ahead with an investment (when it comes out of the investment fee structure).